-How and why did you decide to attend Memorial for your undergraduate degree?
+How and why did you decide to attend Memorial for your undergraduate degrees?

-Do any particular memories stand out from your time as an undergraduate student?
+Do any particular memories stand out from your time here as an undergraduate student?

 What’s the best piece of advice you ever received?

 This is perhaps ironic for a student of philosophy, but I don’t tend to rely on words of wisdom.
 What has guided and motivated me in what I have done is the immense support that I have received from others.
 My time at Memorial was no exception – a number of great profs really encouraged me to think big.

 You were at Oxford as a Rhodes Scholar from 2001-2005 – how did your time abroad influence you?